hendrixgg/yt-videos-app/README.md

 # Viewing the Web App
+Click one of the links below to access the application.

-site hosted with netlify: https://frabjous-lamington-fbc18a.netlify.app/ site hosted with vercel: https://videos-with-hooks-beta.vercel.app/
+site hosted with netlify: https://frabjous-lamington-fbc18a.netlify.app/

+site hosted with vercel: https://videos-with-hooks-beta.vercel.app/
 # Getting Started with Create React App